loathers/keeping-tabs/README.md

   * This will autosell the item
 * `sell`
   * This will either autosell the item or add it to your mall store at the maximum possible price.
 It will add it to your mall store only if there are less than 1000 stocked at autosell price
+* `hawk`
+  * Combination of sell and low.
+This will either autosell the item or add it to your mall store at the 5th lowest price currently listed.
+It will add it to your mall store only if there are less than 1000 stocked at autosell price
 * `use`
   * This will use the item
 * `display`